Jitu1888/ios-device-lab/README.md

     1. Select the WebDriverAgentRunner target
     1. Go to the `Signing & Capabilities` tab
     1. Select your team under `Team`
-1. Run `./init.sh`
+7. Run `./init.sh`

 ### Deploy server side:
-1. On your Linux machine
+1. On the same mac machine
     1. Copy `server` folder to your Linux machine
     1. Run `server/cert/gencert.sh` to generate a self-signed cert ( or use your own )
     1. Note!
 Plain http STF server is not supported.
 It can be done, but it shouldn't and tickets to make it so will be closed.